TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

     });
     ```

-3.  **Create the Type Definition:** Add a `memorial.ts` file to the `firecms/src/types/` directory.
+3.  **Create the Type Definition:** Add a `event.ts` file to the `firecms/src/types/` directory.

     ```typescript
-    // firecms/src/types/memorial.ts
+    // firecms/src/types/event.ts

     /**
-     * Defines the data structure for a Memorial document in Firestore.
+     * Defines the data structure for a Event document in Firestore.
      */
-    export type Memorial = {
+    export type Event = {
         title: string;
         description: string;
         creatorUid: string;